mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

     end
 ```

-The framecapture command specifies the path to save the image too as well as provides a UUID for the image.
+The frame capture command specifies the path to save the image too as well as provides a UUID for the image.
 If an image already exists at that location do not overwrite the image and responsd with a "failed" status message.

 ```json
 {